 Newfoundland is the easternmost province in Canada, and is one of the four Atlantic Provinces.
 The province is comprised of the island of Newfoundland, as well as Labrador, which is situated on the mainland, bordering Quebec.
-Newfoundland is home to a population of about 525,000 people, the majority of which live in coastal fishing villages.
+Newfoundland is home to a population of more than 525,000 people, the majority of which live in coastal fishing villages.

 Newfoundland and Labrador Economy and Employment

-The province of Newfoundland faces challenges to overcome the decline of its fishing industry, which has traditionally been the center of the province’s economy.
-With many residents having worked their whole careers in the industry, Newfoundland faces Canada’s highest unemployment rate at15.2%.
+The province of Newfoundland faces challenges to overcome the decline of its fishing industry, which has traditionally been the center of the province's economy.
+With many residents having worked their whole careers in the industry, Newfoundland faces Canada's highest unemployment rate at 14.7%.
 The province is investing heavily in re-training programs and new growth industries, and is experiencing some success at moving its economy away from dependence on natural resources.

 Newfoundland and Labrador Standard of Living